 But more than anything, we loved the Spanish food.
 We visited over ten cities and towns in Spain and Granada was the only place that offered free tapas with every drink.
 That alone merits a more permanent stay.

-The Alhambra is the main draw but there’s so much more to love about this intriguing city in the Andalusian region of Spain.
-If it’s your first time visiting, then described in this guide are ten of the best things you can do in Granada.
+The Alhambra Palace is the main draw but there’s so much more to love about this intriguing city in the Andalusian region of Spain.
+If it’s your first time visiting, then recommended in this guide are ten of the most popular things to do in Granada.

 1. Enjoy Free Tapas

 We travel for food so it’s no surprise that Granada’s free tapas is first on our list.
+If you travel for food like we do, then it’s one of the most fun things to do in Granada.
 As far as I know, it’s just one of a handful of cities in Spain that gives you a free plate of tapas with every order of a drink.

-When we were checking into our AirBnB, our host was describing to us the magic of Granada’s free tapas.
+When we were checking into our AirBnB, our host was describing to us the magic of Granada’s tapas bars.
 She explained that any bar that tries to charge you for tapas is a tourist trap.
 Turn around and walk out because local bars will never charge you for it.